Accelerator and Brake: Dynamic Persuasion with Dead Ends: Abstract

 \section{Abstract}

-We study optimal dynamic persuasion in a bandit experimentation model where a principal, unlike in standard settings, has a single-peaked preference over the agent's stopping time.
+This paper studies a model of dynamic persuasion for experimentation where, unlike in standard settings, the principal has a single-peaked preference over the agent's stopping time.
 This non-monotonic preference arises because maximizing the agent's effort is not always in the principal's best interest, as it may lead to a \emph{dead end}.
-The principal privately observes the agent's payoff upon success and uses the information as the instrument of incentives.
-We show that the optimal dynamic information policy involves at most two one-shot disclosures: an \emph{accelerator} before the principal's optimal stopping time, persuading the agent to be optimistic, and a \emph{brake} after the principal's optimal stopping time, persuading the agent to be pessimistic.
+The principal privately observes the agent's payoff upon success and utilizes information as an instrument of incentives.
+We show that the optimal dynamic information policy involves at most two one-shot disclosures: an \emph{accelerator} (persuading the agent to be optimistic) before the principal's optimal stopping time, and a \emph{brake} (persuading the agent to be pessimistic) after it.
 A key insight of our analysis is that the optimal disclosure pattern---whether gradual or one-shot---depends on how the principal resolves a trade-off between the mean of stopping times and its riskiness.
 We identify the Arrow-Pratt coefficient of absolute risk aversion as a sufficient statistic for determining the optimal disclosure structure.

 \bd{Keywords:} Dynamic persuasion, Strategic experimentation, Non-monotonic preference.

 \bd{JEL Classification Number:} C73, D83.